mstksg/inCode/copy/entries/functor-combinatorpedia.md

 We can finally *interpret* (or "run") these into some target context (like `Parser`, or `IO`), provided the target satisfies some constraints.

-We can separate the functionality associated with each binary functor combinator into two typeclasses: `Semigroupoidal` and `Monoidal`.
+It can be useful to separate the functionality associated with each binary functor combinator into two typeclasses: `Semigroupoidal` and `Monoidal`.
 `Semigroupoidal` deals with the "interpreting" and "collapsing" of the mixed functors, and `Monoidal` deals with the "introduction" and "creation" of them.
 A more detailed run-down is available in the docs for